PremRL/fix-tcpip-project/README.md

 Specifically, all FIX messages are communicated in ASCII strings and therefore, it is essential to be able to handle these string types.
 To manage resource usage efficiently, our design includes an ASCII-to-Binary decoder and a Binary-to-ASCII encoder for string-based messages, described as follows:

 - Ascii2Bin - Converts an integer in the form of an ASCII string to binary, with a maximum binary size of 26 bits.
-- Ascii2Bin16Bit - Similar to the above, but reduces the data width output to 16 bits for optimised resource useage.
+- Ascii2Bin16Bit - Similar to the above, but reduces the data width output to 16 bits for optimised resource usage.
 - Bin2Ascii - Encodes a binary value to an ASCII string format.

 The three components in this FIX processor are explained in details, starting with "TxFixMsg" and its submodules, followed by "RxFix" and its sub-elements, and finally concluding with FIXCtrl and its definition.

 ##### TxFixMsg
 - MuxEncoder - Contains two Bin2Ascii encoders and can be shared and employed by both "TxFixMsgGen" and "TxFixMsgCtrl".
-- TxFixMsgGen - Forms a FIX message requested by "TxFixMsgGen" with a certain number of supported message types and contains pre-assigned ROM for some constant fields in FIX messages.
+- TxFixMsgGen - Forms a FIX message requested by "TxFixMsgCtrl" with a certain number of supported message types and contains pre-assigned ROM for some constant fields in FIX messages.
 - RAM - Used as an intermediate buffer for storing a preparing FIX message before sending out by "TxFixMsgCtrl".
 - TxFixMsgCtrl - Controls the other modules and data flow of the transmit function and interfaces with the main controller of this FIX design.